Dr. Kristina Drumheller

 We have high expectations of ourselves and of our students.
 If you become one of us you will be challenged.
 But we will help you meet those challenges.
 Our students are among the most engaged on campus, and our graduates often go on to attend law school or enter MA and Ph.D. programs in history or other disciplines.
 Check out our success stories (link in right frame) to see what some of our recent graduates have achieved.

 So take some time to explore who we are and what we have to offer you.
 You are always welcome to contact me or anyone in the department if you have any questions or comments.
-And remember, you cannot know who you are and where you going until you understand where you have already been.
+Remember, you cannot know who you are and where you going until you understand where you have already been.
 I look forward to speaking with you.

 Here are some helpful links from the American Historical Association: